ASzot/basic-rl/README.md

-# Basic Reinforcement Learning Algorithms
+# Deep Q Networks

-This is a collection of reinforcement learning algorithms that do use deep learning techniques.
-These are the fundamental algorithms.
-Each file is a completely seperately contained algorithm.
+A collection of RL approaches using deep Q networks.
+The following algorithms are included.

-I will continue to expand this with more algorithms.
+- Deep Q Networks

-I am going to write an accompanying blog post for this soon.
+- Double Deep Q Networks

-### Deep Q Networks
+- Dueling Deep Q Networks

-### Double Deep Q Networks
+Each file is a completely independent algorithm to be ran separately.

-### Dueling Deep Q Networks
+Here is the accompanying blog post https://www.andrewszot.com/blog/machine_learning/reinforcement_learning/rl_basics